ajaysisodia-Apps/AjayMLAI/crispdm_carprices/README.md

 We worked with ~400K used‑car listings containing details such as age, mileage, condition, manufacturer, model, body type, fuel type, and price.
 After cleaning and engineering features, we tested multiple regression models and selected the best performer.

-###CRISP‑DM Summary
+### CRISP‑DM Summary

 **Business Understanding**

 Dealerships need consistent, data‑driven pricing and better insight into which vehicles hold value.
 Objective: identify key price drivers and build a model that predicts used‑car prices accurately.

-**Data Preparation**
+**Data Understanding and Preparation**

 - Cleaned manufacturer/model inconsistencies
 - Removed outliers and corrupted records